 Four hard lash points create durable tiedowns, and two compression straps squeeze the load together.
 We like that the convenient carry handle is lightly padded for comfort.

 Plus, the ZipDry closure on this bag is bombproof.
 We could hardly get it open once it was closed, which is reassuring but can also be slightly annoying.
-It’s basically a heavy-duty ziplock bag closure that ensures no water or animal or dust particle is getting inside that bag.
+It’s basically a heavy-duty ziplock bag closure that ensures no water, animal, or dust particle is getting inside that bag.

 The ZipDry closure tab is made from a new, super-strong material, Armathane, which makes for an even longer lifespan.
 In 2020, the brand even added a clear reinforcement panel on the top of the sides for additional durability.